IBM/graph-db-insights/README.md

 To visualize the graph created by using the functions written in the notebook,
-* open the graph editor of the orientDB Studio
+* open the graph editor of the OrientDB Studio
 * execute the graph query in the graph editor.
 * results of the query will be in the form of the graph.
 For example, to find the connections of a node in the graphdb i.e. `to find the coworkers of the actor Tom Hanks `.

 ![](doc/source/images/worked_With.png)

-* You can follow this video tutorial on [orientDB studio](https://www.youtube.com/watch?v=l-OVSjf-vk0&t=7s) created for the purpose of this notebook to demonstrate the results of the queries used in the tutorial.
+* You can follow this video tutorial on [OrientDB studio](https://www.youtube.com/watch?v=l-OVSjf-vk0&t=7s) created for the purpose of this notebook to demonstrate the results of the queries used in the tutorial.